 - Secured favorable results for a sexual harassment and assault victim asserting claims against a large public institution.

-Scott’s writing has been featured and published in the following:
+He also enjoys writing.
+Scott’s articles have been featured and published in the following:

 Scott is an Eagle Scout, has run three marathons, and is a devout fan of the New York Jets.
 Prior to engaging in the private practice of law, Scott worked for Judge Eric N. Vitaliano, United States District Court Judge for the Eastern District of New York, as well as Judge Philip S. Straniere, New York City Civil Court.
 Scott also worked for the Richmond County District Attorney as well as for the Honorable Michael E. McMahon (NY-13) in the United States House of Representatives.
 He earned his Juris Doctor from Washington and Lee University School of Law where he served as Managing Editor of the Journal of Energy, Climate, and the Environment.
 Scott holds a Bachelor of Arts in History (with honors) from Franklin and Marshall College.